 - Difficulty swallowing

 If side effects get in the way of certain activities (such as public speaking, singing or exercising) then the stimulator can be temporarily turned off.

 People with a VNS device can have an MRI but certain precautions need to be taken, such as use of a special MRI machine.
 If any surgeries are required some other special precautions may also need to be followed, such as turning the VNS device off.
 If you have a VNS it is important to follow safety precautions, something which will be discussed as part of the decision making prior to and after implantation.
 Just speak to your doctor if you have any concerns.

-To learn more visit LivaNova, the developer and manufacturer of the VNS.
+To learn more visit VNS Therapy by LivaNova, the developer and manufacturer of the VNS.